lek-tin/learning-algorithms-and-data-structures/2018-05/12/Same Tree.md

         def compareNodes(a, b):
             if (a == None and b == None):
                 return True
+            """One of the nodes is None, and the other is a valid node""" elif ((a and not b) or (not a and b)): return False
             else:
                 if (a.val == b.val):
                     return compareNodes(a.left, b.left) and compareNodes(a.right, b.right)